 With BestNursingDegree.com you can find and compare nursing programs in California that offer an RN to BSN track.
 Take some time to learn more about earning your BSN, then find schools from all across the state, including those that offer online nursing classes.
 You can request information from as many nursing schools as you like, and this will help improve your chances of finding the one that is right for you.

 Online programs may not be available in all states

 According to a white paper by The American Association of Colleges of Nursing, 39% of hospitals and other healthcare settings require new RNs to have a bachelor's degree, and 77% strongly prefer applicants have one.
 That's why you should consider earning your BSN if you have long-term goals in nursing.

-According to the California Board of Registered Nursing (BRN), 370,290 RNs held active California licenses in 2011.
-California has fewer nurses per 100,000 people than the national average; 757 per 100,000 in California compared with 825 nationally.
-This gap is expected to close by 2030 as the number of full-time RNs in California is projected to exceed 400,000.
+According to the California Board of Registered Nursing (BRN) Sunset Report (2017), 418,980 RNs held active California licenses in 2016.
+In the same year, there were 1,845 RNs enrolled in an RN to BSN program in California, according the same report (2017).
 Nursing schools in California report that enrollments have more than doubled over the past decade, according to the UCSF report.